IRTF-HRPC/drafts/draft-terminology.md

 # Summary of Recommendations

-To summarise, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future.
+To summarise, we have bulleted some very concrete action points that can be taken by IETF participants present and future.

 Authors SHOULD:
  * Replace the offensive term "master-slave" with more accurate alternatives, for instance from the list of <xref target="master-slave"/>.